Core-Tools/hsu-master-go/DESIGN_ASSESSMENT.md

 The HSU Master design demonstrates excellent architectural thinking with strong separation of concerns and adherence to SOLID principles.
 The Worker pattern provides elegant abstraction for different unit types, and the ProcessControl design achieves true unit-agnostic process management.

-With **Phase 1 (Stabilization)** and **Phase 2 (Completion)** now complete, the system has addressed the critical issues around concurrency safety, lifecycle management, and completeness.
-The implementation now features production-ready error handling, comprehensive worker implementations for all unit types, and robust process control capabilities.
+With **Phase 1 (Stabilization)** and **Phase 2 (Completion)** now complete, and **Phase 3 state machines** implemented, the system has addressed critical issues around concurrency safety, lifecycle management, completeness, and operational robustness.
+The implementation now features production-ready error handling, comprehensive worker implementations for all unit types, robust process control capabilities, and proper state management to prevent race conditions and duplicate operations.

-**Current Status**: The system is now production-ready with comprehensive testing coverage and complete functionality for all three unit types.
-Only health check implementations remain pending in Phase 2, while Phase 3 focuses on advanced features like event systems, state machines, and performance optimizations.
+**Current Status**: The system is production-ready with comprehensive testing coverage, complete functionality for all three unit types, and robust state machine-based worker lifecycle management.
+Only health check implementations remain pending in Phase 2, while remaining Phase 3 items focus on advanced features like event systems and performance optimizations.

 ## Latest Updates (Phase 1 & 2 Progress)